jizhihang/pandora/README.md

 ```

 ### Run the extraction task ###
-After you finished with the configuration you can now run the extraction task just by running the following command in the terminal window.
+After you finished with the configuration you can now run the extraction task just by running the following command in the terminal.

 ```
 java -Xmx1024m -jar pandora-<version>.jar extract config/extractor.properties